Mizzou-CBMI/COSMOS2/README.rst

 Cosmos is a workflow management system for Python.
 It allows you to efficiently program complex workflows of command line tools that automatically take advantage of a compute cluster, and provides a web dashboard to monitor, debug, and analyze your jobs.
-Cosmos is able to scale on a traditional cluster such as :term:`LSF` or :term:`SGE` with a shared filesystem.
+Cosmos is able to scale on a traditional cluster such as LSF or GridEngine with a shared filesystem.
 It is especially powerful when combined with spot instances on `Amazon Web Services <aws.amazon.com>`_ and `StarCluster <http://star.mit.edu/cluster/>`_.